So, what can I use instead of a toilet snake?

 The answer is, if you NEED that toilet unclog then go for it.
 Warning though that toilet augers come with cables and bulb heads built for wide pipes like your toilet.
 Also, toilet auger have protective coverings on their cables to keep your toilet bowl from getting scratched.
 Drain auger do not.

 You WILL scratch your toilet bowl all up if you aren’t super careful if you use a drain auger.
 Also, since the bulb head on a drain auger is smaller that a toilet auger, you might not get the whole clog out the first time, only to have it come back with a vengeance.
+Use this is a pinch, and buy yourself a toilet auger in the meantime.

 What can I use instead of a toilet auger possibilities are endless.
 The better question to ask is, what is the most effective thing to remove toilet clogs?
 And that my friends, is a toilet auger.